Odyssey (tanker)

 Odyssey, which previously went by the name Oriental Phoenix, was an oil tanker in operation from 1971 to November 10, 1988, when an explosion caused it to sink in the North Atlantic off the coast of Canada.
 The resulting spill remains one of the largest oil spills in world history.
-The tanker was 700 nmi off the coast of the Canadian province of Nova Scotia when it sank and released 132,157 tons (43 million gallons) of oil into the ocean.
-By way of comparison, 4.3 times as much oil was spilled by the Odyssey as from the much more famous Exxon Valdez.
+The tanker was 700 nmi off the coast of the Canadian province of Nova Scotia when it sank and released 132,157 tons (43 million gallons) of oil into the ocean, valued at some $86.7 million (2010).
+By way of comparison, four times as much oil was spilled by the Odyssey as from the much more famous Exxon Valdez.

 Sinking

-Odyssey, built in 1971, was a 65,000-ton tanker operated by Polembros Shipping Ltd. of London, England, and registered in Liberia.
+Built in 1971, this 65,000-ton tanker was operated by Polembros Shipping Ltd. of London, England, and registered in Liberia.
+In 1988, the ship had been newly sold to the Diamond Port Shipping Corporation and renamed the Odyssey.
 On November 5, 1988, the tanker departed Sullom Voe Terminal in the Shetland Islands off Scotland, fully loaded with North Sea Brent Crude oil which was being transported to the Come By Chance Refinery at Come-by-Chance, Newfoundland and Labrador.

 When the ship was about 1000 nautical miles off the coast of Newfoundland, a major North Atlantic storm arose, buffeting the ship with 25 ft waves and 44-mile-per-hour winds.
 In response, the ship sent out a distress signal and kept heading for shore.
 The distress call was received by Radio Valentia in Ireland and transferred to the Canadian Rescue Coordination Centre.
 The centre alerted the vessels in the area.

 However, when the ship was 700 nmi off the coast of Nova Scotia, an explosion occurred on board, causing the ship to break into two and begin sinking.
 As the ship sank, a fire broke out on its stern section, causing the oil on board to catch fire.
-A Russian weather ship, Passat, responded to the Odyssey's distress call and was on site in less than an hour.
-Once on site however, it was unable to approach the vessel as it was surrounded by ignited oil slicks.
+A Russian weather ship, the Passat, responded to the Odysseys distress call and was on site in less than an hour, travelling 26 miles to the scene.
+Once on site, however, it was unable to approach within one mile of the vessel, which was surrounded by ignited oil slicks.

 All 27 crew members, 15 Greeks and 12 Hondurans, are presumed to have died during the incident.
 Because of hazardous weather conditions, the Canadian Coast Guard could not immediately reach the spill and much of the oil burned up before the coast guard reached the ship.
+A Canadian Forces plane that flew over the area before nightfall reported that the stern section had sunk, the bow section was just at the surface at that time, and the fire had died out.